-We operate three distribution centers in Hudson, Ohio, Visalia, California and Opelika, Alabama, all of which ship merchandise to our store locations on a weekly basis.
+We operate distribution centers in Hudson, Ohio, Visalia, California and Opelika, Alabama, all of which ship merchandise to our store locations on a weekly basis.
 The distribution centers also ship select products ordered by customers through joann.com directly to their homes.
-As of January 29, 2022, approximately 89% of the products in our store locations were shipped through our distribution center network, with the remaining 11% of our purchases shipped directly from our suppliers to our store locations.
-As of January 29, 2022, approximately 36% of outbound volume was supplied from the Hudson distribution center, 29% from the Visalia distribution center and 35% from the Opelika distribution center.
-We are in the process of opening our multi-purpose distribution center located in West Jefferson, Ohio, which will provide seasonal fulfillment to our store locations and e-commerce fulfillment directly to our customers.
+As of January 28, 2023, 91% of the products in our store locations were shipped through our distribution center network, with the remaining 9% of our purchases shipped directly from our suppliers to our store locations.
+As of January 28, 2023, 35% of outbound volume was supplied from the Hudson distribution center, 27% from the Visalia distribution center and 33% from the Opelika distribution center.
+During fiscal 2023, we began operations at our omni-channel fulfillment center located in West Jefferson, Ohio, which primarily provides e-commerce fulfillment directly to our customers.

 We transport product from our distribution centers to our store locations utilizing contract carriers.
-Merchandise is shipped directly from our distribution centers to our store locations using dedicated core carriers for approximately 93% of our store locations.
+Merchandise is shipped directly from our distribution centers to our store locations using dedicated core carriers for 92% of our store locations.
 For the remainder of our store locations, we transport product using less than truckload carriers or through a regional "hub" where product is cross-docked for local delivery.
-We do not own either the regional hub or the local delivery vehicles.
+We do not own or lease either the regional hub or the local delivery vehicles.